keeto/jask/README.md

 Jask: Javascript Tasks
 ======================

-Jask is a simple task runner written in Javascript and powered by [v8cgi](http://code.google.com/p/v8cgi/).
+Jask is a simple task runner written in Javascript, and can be used with [v8cgi](http://code.google.com/p/v8cgi/) or [node.js](http://nodejs.org/).
 Somewhat inspired by Ruby's Rake.

 Installing Jask
 ---------------

-The current version of Jask requires v8cgi 0.6.0.
-You can find more information regarding installing v8cgi on the Google Code project page ([link](http://code.google.com/p/v8cgi/)).
+In order to run Jask, you'll need:

+- A working [v8cgi](http://code.google.com/p/v8cgi/) or [nodejs](http://nodejs.org/) installation.
+- The v8cgi [GetOpt Module](http://code.google.com/p/v8cgi/source/browse/trunk/lib/getopt.js) (for command line parsing).
+This is included in the v8cgi package.
+If you're using node.js, you'll have to download a copy of the module and add it to your modules directory (usually `/usr/local/lib/node/libraries/`).

+To install Jask:

 	$ git clone git://github.com/keeto/jask.git jask
 	$ cd jask
+	$ node jask		# node.js
+	$ v8cgi jask	# v8cgi

+If you want to use Jask without specifying the engine, you can edit the shebang line on the Jask source:

+	#! /usr/bin/env v8cgi
+	#! /usr/bin/env node

+Then copy it to somewhere accessible:

 	$ chmod +x jask
 	$ cp jask ~/sbin
 	$ jask